Bridging State and History Representations: Understanding Self-Predictive RL: Acknowledgements and Disclosure of Funding

-This research was enabled by the computational resources provided by the Calcul Québec (\url{www.calculquebec.ca}) and the Digital Research Alliance of Canada (\url{https://alliancecan.ca/}).
 We thank Pierluca D'Oro and Zhixuan Lin for their technical help.
-We thank Amit Sinha, David Kanna, David Yu-Tung Hui, Dinghuai Zhang, Doina Precup, Léo Gagnon, Pablo Samuel Castro, Raj Ghugare, and Shreyas Chaudhari for the constructive discussion.
+We thank Amit Sinha, David Kanaa, David Yu-Tung Hui, Dinghuai Zhang, Doina Precup, Léo Gagnon, Pablo Samuel Castro, Raj Ghugare, Shreyas Chaudhari, Ziyan Luo, and anonymous reviewers for the constructive discussion.
+This work was enabled by the computational resources provided by the Calcul Québec (\url{www.calculquebec.ca}) and the Digital Research Alliance of Canada (\url{https://alliancecan.ca/}), with material support from NVIDIA Corporation.
+This work was funded by IBM Research and Google DeepMind.

 { }